JacquiGreenland/CubeMate/README.md

 ## Project philosophy

-CubeMate exists because a telescope mount does not have to be a sealed proprietary appliance.
+CubeMateEQ exists because a telescope mount does not have to be a sealed proprietary appliance.

 The project is intended to remain: